YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 * Easier to upgrade multiple proxy contracts at the same time.

 ### Cons
-* Gas overhead of getting the beacon contract address from storage, calling beacon contract, and then getting the implementation contract, plus the extra gas required by using a proxy.
+* Gas overhead of getting the beacon contract address from storage, calling beacon contract, and then getting the implementation contract address from storage, plus the extra gas required by using a proxy.
 * Adds additional complexity.

 ### Examples